swampcoin/bwrgocoin/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build NWO in Unix.
+Some notes on how to build BWRGO in Unix.

 Note
 ---------------------